finos/legend/docs/community/contribute-to-legend.md

 ## Prerequisites

-To create and/or edit models in the Legend hosted instance or make code contributions, you need to have a GitHub Account.
+To create and/or edit models in the Legend hosted instance or to make code contributions, you need to have a GitHub Account.

 ### GitHub account setup